gnosis/dex-plasma/blockStructures.md

 --------------------------------------

 - root = sha(sha(MerkleRoot(prices),MerkleRoot(Volumes)), MerkleRoot(auctionOutputBlock))
 - auctionOutputBlocks contains all outputs created by an auction.
-This will be a tree of depth 17
+Since we have for each order, potentially two auctionOutputs, this will be a tree of depth 17
 - price are listed as a vector of size n-1, if we trade n tokens.
 The price of Ether should always be 1(=10**18)
-- Volumes will list for each order the actual trading volume.
+- volumes will list for each order the actual trading volume.
 The volume is a the same place, as the order it is referring to.
 If an order was empty, then we insert the volume 0